 In terms of administration of the two, trusts require a great deal of administration at the beginning when they are being established and managed while wills require a great deal of administration when the maker dies.
 With a will, the court will almost certainly be involved in probating (i.e. executing the wishes of the deceased).
 This is not necessarily the case with a trust.

 We Can Help!

 If you are interested in establishing a trust or drafting a will, the attorneys at Carolyn Moller Duncan, PC can answer your questions, advise you of your options, and draft the necessary documents.
-Contact us today atto get started.
+Contact us today at 720-573-0864 to get started.